 - For clear details on how to move (in French, with graphics for clarity)

 - Contact EDF by telephone (see the number at the top of the bill)

-Otherwise, take a final gas meter reading prior to vacating the property; contact GDF to submit the reading; a final bill is sent.
-GDF requires the following information:
+Contact Engie to submit the reading; a final bill is sent.
+They require the following information:

 - Client reference number (nine digits at the top left corner of an invoice)